napframework/nap-docs/app/manual/06_rendering.md

 }
 ~~~~~~~~~~~~~~~

+All headless (non window) render operations need to be executed within the headless recording block.
 Alternatively you can use the [RenderToTextureComponent](@ref nap::RenderToTextureComponent).
 This component allows you to render to a texture directly in screen space, without the need to define a render target or mesh, and can be used to apply a 'post process' render step.
 The video modulation demo uses this component to convert the output of a video player into a greyscale texture.

 Cameras {#cameras}
 =======================